dfds/docker-script-template/README.md

 Since Python is the preferred language for our SRE scripts, the .gitignore file supplied by the template project is written for Python.
 If your project is written for other languages, you ought to replace the supplied .gitignore file with your own.

+## Start hacking

+- Put your script source files inside the src directory.
+- Update the Dockerfile to fit your needs, for example using another base image.
+- Update the src/entrypoint.sh script to call your script.
+- Optionally add a CMD intruction with opinionated input variables to your script.
+- Replace the contents of this README.md file with instructions for how to run your Docker image.